ibara/d80/README.md

 d80
 ===
 `d80` is an Intel 8080/Zilog Z80 disassembler.
-Supports the entire i80 instruction set and the base Z80 table only (for now).
+Supports the entire i80 instruction set and the primary and CB Z80 tables only (for now).

 Usage
 -----